 “Tell your friends about me – you both get $”

-For example, say you’re a car salesman who just gave your business card to a customer.
+For example, say you’re a car salesperson who just gave your business card to a customer.
 That customer has a quick reference to your name and details, which means you’ll be first in mind whenever they go car shopping.
 And if any of their friends are in the market for a car, they’ll probably refer them to you, as well.

 2. Employee referral forms